bharrisau/simpleflatmapper.org/0104-getting-started-springjdbc.md

 # Why Not BeanPropertyRowMapper?

-First the performance of BeanPropertyRowMapper is [abysmal](https://github.com/arnaudroger/SimpleFlatMapper/wiki/Jdbc-Performance-Local-Mysql), as it says in the [doc](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/BeanPropertyRowMapper.html) it's not made for that.
-This modules offer performance very close to a manually written RowMapper - it could even be faster as name access to column is more expensive than by index.
+First, the performance of BeanPropertyRowMapper is [abysmal](https://github.com/arnaudroger/SimpleFlatMapper/wiki/Jdbc-Performance-Local-Mysql), as it says in the [doc](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/BeanPropertyRowMapper.html) it's not made for that.
+This module offers performance very close to a manually written RowMapper - it could even be faster as name access to a column is more expensive than by index.

 Second SimpleFlatMapper support constructor injection, factory method, deep object etc...

-Third it also supports SqlParameterSource, and Crud operations.
+Third, it also supports SqlParameterSource, and Crud operations.

 You might also have a look at [Spring-JDBC-ROMA](http://serkan-ozal.github.io/spring-jdbc-roma/) that also creates RowMapper.